 Field name: main_type

-Source Data Element(s): [Type of Maintenance Care] - webPAS
+Source data element(s): [Type of Maintenance Care] - webPAS

 Definition: The type of maintenance care provided to an admitted patient during an episode of care, as represented by a code.

 Requirement status: Conditional

 Data type: Numeric

 Format: NN

-Permitted values: 1 - Convalescent 2 - Respite 3 - Nursing home type 8 - Other 98 - Unknown 99 - Not stated/inadequatery described
+Permitted values: 1 - Convalescent 2 - Respite 3 - Nursing home type 8 - Other 98 - Unknown 99 - Not stated/inadeq arely described

-Collection of type of maintenance care is conditioned - this data element only needs to be collected for admitted patients with a care type of maintenance.
+Collection of type of maintenance care is conditional - this data element only needs to be collected for admitted patients with a care type of maintenance.

-Type of maintenance care must be recorded at the part of the admitted episode.
+Type of maintenance care must be recorded at the start of the admitted episode.